Meet Kristin Finstad, CVT, SAMP

 Kristin has worked in the veterinary field for over

-When she's not helping her canine friends at her hydrotherapy facility, you might find Kristin volunteering for an animal rescue, doing free pet nail trims, or enjoying her country home with three goats, two roosters, her dog Clyde, and her two rescue cats, Chirp & Moxie.
+When she's not helping her canine friends at her hydrotherapy facility, you might find Kristin volunteering for an animal rescue, doing free pet nail trims, or enjoying her country home with three goats, two roosters, her dogs Clyde & Lucy, and her two rescue cats, Chirp & Moxie.

 Neurologic Deficits & Paralysis

 Warm water therapy provides sensory stimulation to the nerves, increases circulation, and improves balance through engaging the core muscles.
 This type of strengthening improves confidence in a dog who may feel unstable on land.

 Hydrotherapy provides a safe environment for your dog to gradually return to normal activity after surgery.

 Non-weightbearing and buoyant aerobic exercise, with no joint impact in the arthritic dog, is something that can't be achieved on land.
 Water resistance is a great way to build and retain

 For pets who have been compensating for weakness, swimming relaxes tight muscles while strengthening.